MrHerbalizer/first_html_project/README.md

 OBJECTIVE :-

--> Getting cursory and fundamental knowledge of HTML, CSS and JScript.
+-> Getting cursory and fundamental knowledge of HTML, CSS and a bit of JScript.

 -> Learn the concept of Responsive Web Design by building a website that will automatically adjust and adept to the screen size of whatever device the user is on.